|

 the predictable happy ending unites the two lovers, there is one

+more chuckle the audience can take along with them.
 The company rented the scenery for the two acts from the Boston

 Ballet production.
 When it arrived there were no instructions as to